Annamalai-Raja/Annamalai-Raja/README.md

 # 👋 Hi, I'm Annamalai Raja

-🚀 **Test Automation Engineer | Quality Enthusiast**
+🚀 **Test Automation Engineer |
-With 3 years of experience in software quality assurance, I specialize in crafting robust test automation frameworks and ensuring software quality.
+With 3 years of experience in automation testing, I specialize in crafting and contributing to  robust test automation frameworks and ensuring software quality.
 ---
 ## 👀 Interests
 - **Software Quality Assurance**: Passionate about delivering bug-free, high-performing applications.